antonbabenko/pre-commit-terraform/README.md

     * create a documentation file
     * extend existing documentation file by appending markers to the end of the file (see item 1 above)
     * use different filename for the documentation (default is `README.md`)
+    * use the same insertion markers as `terraform-docs` by default.
+It will be default in `v2.0`.
+      To migrate to `terraform-docs` insertion markers, run in repo root:

+      ```bash
+      grep -rl 'BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK' . | xargs sed -i 's/BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK/BEGIN_TF_DOCS/g'
+      grep -rl 'END OF PRE-COMMIT-TERRAFORM DOCS HOOK' . | xargs sed -i 's/END OF PRE-COMMIT-TERRAFORM DOCS HOOK/END_TF_DOCS/g'
+      ```

     ```yaml
     - id: terraform_docs